 I always wondered what it would be like to work and live in New York.
 This year I got the chance to try it out during a clinical experience with AMO.
 This turned out to be one of the best experiences of my life.

 The best part was that the doctors were always more than happy to explain and answer any questions I had.
 In most cases, talking to them taught me more than what I learned while working with patients.
 I had the chance to observe multiple nuclear stress tests and implantable defibrillator interrogations, the results of which were kindly explained to me by the technicians and nurse practitioners.
 Some days I stayed on-site from morning until evening.
 I will admit that I enjoyed every moment of it, especially with how much I was learning.
-Over the course of the clinical experience, I become more and more eager to understand new things as unique cases came along.
+Throughout the clinical experience, I become more and more eager to understand new things as unique cases came along.

 Even more than medical knowledge, I learned how to build friendships with the medical staff and patients of diverse ethnic backgrounds.
 These relationships made my experience fun; I was more relaxed and felt at home.

-During my clinical experience, I stayed in Long Island.
+During my clinical experience, I stayed on Long Island.
 It took me an hour, by train, to reach New York City.
 It was worth taking a couple of trips there on the weekends.
-Manhattan was beyond amazing; I saw an Easter Island head as well as a dinosaur at the Natural History Museum I also enjoyed the food!
+Manhattan was beyond amazing; I saw an Easter Island head as well as a dinosaur at the Natural History Museum.
+I also enjoyed the food!
 I ate hot dogs at Central Park and one big slice of pizza from at Joe’s Pizza Place, by Times Square.

-The whole rotation was an unforgettable experience and the amount of knowledge I gained was priceless!
+The whole rotation was an unforgettable experience, and the amount of knowledge I gained was priceless!